 Your garage door will perform at its best and last the longest if you follow a few simple steps at regular intervals.
 The monthly checks will ensure there is no added stress to the opener, and annual lubrication will keep your garage door opening and closing smoothly.
-Remember, if you don’t feel comfortable with a step, consult your owner’s manual or call the professionals at Bob’s Door Company.
+Remember, if you don’t feel comfortable with a step, consult your owner’s manual or give us a call.

 Once a Month